asifkd012020/open-itg-aws_runbooks/codebuild/RUNBOOK.md

 **How?** You can improve the security of your builds by configuring AWS CodeBuild to use an interface VPC endpoint.
 Interface endpoints are powered by PrivateLink, a technology that enables you to privately access Amazon EC2 and CodeBuild by using private IP addresses.
 PrivateLink restricts all network traffic between your managed instances, CodeBuild, and Amazon EC2 to the Amazon network.
 Also, you don't need an internet gateway, NAT device, or virtual private gateway.

+To create a VPC endpoint, a network administrator must follow the instructions in [Creating an interface endpoint](https://docs.aws.amazon.com/vpc/latest/userguide/vpce-interface.html#create-interface-endpoint) to create the endpoint `com.amazonaws.`_`region`_`.codebuild`.
+This is a VPC endpoint for AWS CodeBuild.

 Endpoint policies allow you to control which principals are allowed to use the endpoint, and what they are allowed to do through the endpoint.
 These policies do not override any IAM policies.
 The following example policy specifies that all principals can only start and view builds for the `project-name` project.
 ```json
 {